Beat language-learning frustration, reach your goals, and how to give a speech 6 weeks after starting to learn a language

 If you actually want to get somewhere and do so fast, you have to first define where you want to go and then make sure you don't stray from the road.

 Thanks for that Judith!
-If anyone has any thoughts on this post, make sure to leave a comment below.
-Otherwise, for more of Judith’s thoughts on language learning, check out her blog Learnlangs!
+For more of Judith's thoughts on language learning, check out her blog Learn Yu!